Topic: Nature

 Written on November 1, 2020 at 5:00 am, by

 By San Juan Island National Historical Park San Juan Island National Historical Park announces its seasonal closure of the 4th of July Beach parking area effective, Sunday, Nov.
 1. The closing of the parking area is an annual event to prevent damage to the area due to high rainfall, poor drainage, and heavy vehicle use.
-Access outside of Continue Reading
+Continue Reading

 Zylstra Lake: Fall Trail Times 2020